ChrisKellFSD/superhero-quiz-pp2/README.md

 # Bugs

- * I had a bug when I deployed my site it originally would work.
+ * I had a bug that when I deployed my site it originally wouldn't work.
 The buttons onto the next pages did not work, I discovered this was because I had used absolute file paths in my code.
 Removing the '/' solved the problem.

 ---